madgen/madgen.github.io/posts/2018-01-08-Cellular-Christmas-Tree.markdown

 ```

 Here `grow`'s type signature corresponds exactly to that expected by the
 `extend` function.
-Functionally, it is the XOR of the left and right neighbours.
+Functionally, it is the XOR of the left and right
+neighbours[^4].

 If you evolve some number of generations, stack successive generations one after
 another, and print it on your terminal, you obtain a fine looking ASCII tree.
 In